Actionable steps & tips for a successful compensation review process

 2. Identify your objectives for the review

-For the most effective compensation review process — and to ensure employees feel your company’s compensation reviews are fair — you want to narrow down your review objectives.
+For the most effective compensation review process — and to ensure employees feel your company’s compensation approach is fair — it’s essential to clarify your review objectives.
+Depending on your compensation philosophy, you might conduct reviews annually or adjust compensation packages every six months in regular performance review cycles.

 “A few years ago, we implemented biannual performance reviews that are tied to compensation.
 If a team member receives a positive performance review, they are guaranteed a salary increase.